2009 Old Dominion Monarchs football team

 The 2009 Old Dominion Monarchs football team represented Old Dominion University during the 2009 NCAA Division I FCS football season.
-The team compiled a 9–2 record, in the first season under the guidance of head coach Bobby Wilder.
+The team compiled a 9–2 record, in the first season under head coach Bobby Wilder.
 The Monarchs competed as an independent.
 The team's home games were played at Foreman Field.

 Preseason notes

 Season tickets for the Monarchs' inaugural 2009 season more than sold out and the school had to refund 1,065 orders.